 A person with Parkinson’s disease may visit the doctor for a half hour 4 times a year.
-But what about the care needed for the other 8,758 hours each year?
+But what about the senior care Napa, CA residents with Parkinson’s need for the other 8,758 hours each year?

 Here are some practical day-to-day tips to assist a caregiver in maximizing the independence, safety, and activities of daily living for a loved one with Parkinson’s.

 Maintain a Healthy Diet: A well-balanced diet can help to reduce cell loss in a person with Parkinson’s.
 Consuming antioxidants can also help to fight oxidative stress.

 - Sources of antioxidants include blueberries, broccoli, spinach, green tea, dark chocolate, dried fruits and beans, avocado, asparagus, walnuts and almonds, and grape juice or red wine.
 In addition, make sure any vitamins the doctor has recommended are taken.

 Swallowing Difficulties: Persons with Parkinson’s often experience difficulties chewing, moving food from one part of the mouth to another, and then swallowing properly to ensure food doesn’t enter the lungs.

 - Be sure to learn the Heimlich Maneuver in case your loved one begins to choke.

 Fight Constipation: Parkinson’s and its medications combine to make constipation a problem.
 Make sure that the care recipient is consuming plenty of liquids.

 - Although high-fiber foods are traditionally recommended to prevent constipation, they may cause intestinal gas and cramping that are not tolerated by an older person with Parkinson’s.
 Instead of raw fruits and vegetables, nutritionists recommend dried fruits, hot prune juice, canned fruits and soft cooked vegetables.